miha-stopar/nnets/README.rst

  * sum of squared errors (SSE)
  * cross-entropy (CE)

-And it supports an arbitrary number of hidden layers and arbitrary batch size for gradient descent algorithm.
+It supports an arbitrary number of hidden layers and arbitrary batch size for gradient descent algorithm.

 How to use
 =====